AdaCore/spark2014/lrm/source/subprograms.rst

   designates a manifest subtype and whose operand is a manifest expression; or

-- a name denoting a slice or component of a manifest object; or
+- a name denoting a component of a manifest object; or

+- a name denoting a slice of a manifest object having static bounds; or

-- an aggregate whose applicable index constraint (if any) is static, whose component expressions are all manifest, and for which the evaluation of each "<>" component value (if any) fully initializes the assocaited component and does not involve the evaluation of any non-manifest expressions; or
+- an aggregate whose applicable index constraint (if any) is static, whose component expressions are all manifest, and for which the evaluation of each "<>" component value (if any) fully initializes the associated component and does not involve the evaluation of any non-manifest expressions; or

 - an extension aggregate which meets the above conditions for an aggregate